 Finally, I want to show you why Grafana is so useful and what you can actually do with it.
 As you can add a multi-tenant system with Grafana, we will have a look at the structure and the Grafana user and rights management that are part of such a system.
-Then you get into your last hands-on part of this course.
+Then you get into your last hands-on part of this project.
 Here you create two organizations within your Grafana administration by adding the bucket for the Beijing data and the bucket for the weather API and making use of what you learned beforehand.

 - Data platform design basics (included in Academy)

-- Relational databases basics (in Fundamentals course)
+Relational databases basics (in Fundamentals training)